 - 1. Place first four ingredients in a small heavy saucepan; bring to a boil, stirring frequently.
 Reduce heat; simmer, uncovered, until thickened, about 5 minutes.
 Cool completely.

 - 3. Preheat oven to 350°.
 Mix cinnamon and remaining sugar.
 On a lightly floured surface, roll each portion of dough into a 12-in. circle.
 Spread each with half of the date mixture and sprinkle with 1/3 cup sugar mixture and 3 tablespoons walnuts.
 Cut each into 16 wedges.
-Roll up wedges from the wide ends; place 2 in. apart on parchment paper-lined baking sheets.
+Roll up wedges from the wide ends; place 2 in. apart on parchment-lined baking sheets.

 - 4. Bake until light golden brown, 25-28 minutes.
 Cool on pans 10 minutes.
 Remove to wire racks to cool.